Allentown Personal Injury Lawyer

 Negligence by an Injured Party

 Sometimes, identifying the party responsible for a personal injury is not a straightforward process.
-Under Pennsylvania’s modified comparative negligence system, codified in Pennsylvania Consolidated Statutes §7102, an injured party can only recover civil compensation, if they bear 50 percent or less of the total liability for their accident.
+Under Pennsylvania’s modified comparative negligence system, codified in Pennsylvania Consolidated Statutes §7102, an injured party can only recover civil compensation if they bear 50 percent or less of the total liability for their accident.

-When a person suffers a personal injury, it is generally important that they seek immediate medical attention and follow their doctor’s instruction.
+When a person suffers a personal injury, it is generally important that they seek immediate medical attention and follow their doctor’s instructions.
 In addition to ensuring they are as healthy as possible following an injurious incident, this action also serves to formally document injuries resulting from an accident, which could be key to proving damages and recovering compensation in civil court.

 Failure to do this could indicate to insurance companies that the injury was not as serious as the plaintiff claims.
 Throughout any civil litigation, it is important to keep in mind that insurance companies often try to find any evidence downplaying the severity of the injury so they can avoid paying out compensation.